 Let's assume your dog has already been trained to Sit on cue.
 At this point sitting for a treat is TOO easy and does not fit into the context of every day life.
-In other words, if your dog will ONLY sit when you have treat, then she's NOT going to listen whenever she knows you don't have a treat.
+In other words, if your dog will ONLY sit when you have a treat, then she's NOT going to listen whenever she knows you don't have a treat.
 That's annoying, to say the least.

 Sit is a very easy way for your dog to say "please."
-When she sits she is saying, "Look at me, I'm being polite, I'm under control, I have manners, I respect you!"
-(Of course to really MEAN it she has to be sitting still.
-Sitting for one second and then jumping on you does not count.
-If you have that problem and you're not sure how to fix it, email me.)
+In fact, you'll see when you start doing this that you won't have to cue Sit anymore.
+Sit will actually be a way for your dog to cue you!
+When she sits, she is saying, "Look at me, I'm being polite, I'm under control, I have manners, I want to connect with you, I'm asking for something!"
+(Of course for Sit to have the highest value, she has to be sitting still.
+Sitting for one second and then jumping on you does not count as polite behavior, though it may be an attention getter.)